princelundgren/automator-collection/README.md

 Rightclick and image and select the service, then it will duplicate the image and
 convert it image to JPG.

+## Search With Private Safari
+Rightclick any text or link in MacOS and choose this service to open a new
+Private Safari windows with the text/link that is selected Install the workflow file as a service.

 ## Search with YouTube
 A service which allows you to rightclick any text on your Mac and do a YouTube search of the text if you click the "Search with YouTube".
 It opens the search in a new tab.